taocpp/config/doc/Writing-Config-Files.md

 ```

-## Object Keys
+## Member Names

-Object keys can use single quotation marks instead of the standard [JSON] double quotation marks.
+member names can use single quotation marks instead of the standard [JSON] double quotation marks.

-Object keys that are C-style identifiers (non-empty sequences of ASCII characters, digits and underscores that do not start with a digit) can be written without quotation marks.
+member names that are C-style identifiers (non-empty sequences of ASCII characters, digits and underscores that do not start with a digit) can be written without quotation marks.

 #### Example taoCONFIG Input File